 They played in a single court hall in the Social Hall, but then the YMCA badminton club was awarded a grant from the Central Council for Physical Recreation to build a new sports hall facility.
 The YMCA still plays at the YMCA sports hall and has never moved far from its’ roots.

 The Ipswich and District Badminton League was formed to allow clubs from around the County to play in a competitive and structured league.
 The YMCA has enjoyed a lot of success through the years since its formation.
-Over the last ten years, we have won the Mixed Doubles Division One every year, with our top Ladies and Men’s’ teams also picking up several league titles.
-As of the end of the 2015/16 season, the Mixed A team is currently 8 years undefeated.

 While we have had a lot of success winning trophies, it has never been our only goal.
 YMCA badminton supports the development of the game, and all people who wish to participate, whatever their goals and abilities.

 As a club, we have always had a successful club night and varying levels of teams to accommodate people of all skill levels, run exchange programmes with schools, participated in the Youth Games and many of our players representing the Suffolk team over past and current seasons.

 From our successful history of the club, we will continue to build a sustainable future for badminton, in an enjoyable environment for its current and future members.

 In recent months we have had to relocate and are now playing at Chantry Community Sports Centre.
 All the members hope this will prove to be as successful a venue as the YMCA was for many years with a new name of YM Exiles.